indimail/indimail-virtualdomains/.github/README-indimail.md

 * Received: indimail-mta smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with ESMTPSA (TLSv1.3 TLS_AES_256_GCM_SHA384 bits=256) - This is the Received line put by [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) which tells the HELO argument was argos.indimail.org, using bits=256 channel with TLSv1.3 and TLS_AES_256_GCM_SHA384 cipher.
 Also this was an authenticated SMTP session using the account testuser01@example.com
 * Fri, 21 Oct 2022 23:04:36 +0530 is time and date (RFC 5322 format) at which [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) created the message.

-**NOTE**: You can hide hosts/IP addresses in the received header by setting <b>HIDE_HOST</b> environment variable to any non-empty string.
+**NOTE**: You can hide hosts/IP addresses in the received header by setting **HIDE_HOST** environment variable to any non-empty string.
 You may want to do that to hide your internal IP addresses and hosts.

 [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) places a messages in the queue in four stages: